Cassieliu77/Early_Vocabulary_Acquisition_Pathway/README.md

-# Exploring Vocabulary Acquisition in Children
+# Vocabulary Acquisition in Early Childhood

 ## Overview

-This repo contains the study on how children acquire vocabulary during critical developmental stages(early childhood, 16-30 months), focusing on identifying key predictors and variations across lexical categories.
-Using data from the Wordbank database and logistic regression modeling, the analysis explores the relationship between age, norming status, lexical categories, and vocabulary level.
+This repository contains a study on how children acquire vocabulary during critical developmental stages (16–30 months), focusing on identifying key predictors and variations across lexical categories.
+Using data from the Wordbank database, the analysis employs logistic regression modeling to examine the relationship between age, norming status, lexical categories, and vocabulary levels.

+## Key Features
+- Developmental Focus: Explores vocabulary acquisition during the early childhood period, emphasizing critical milestones.
+- Word Categories: Analyzes variations in comprehension and production across different word categories, such as Function Words, Sensory Words, and Adjectives.
+- Predictive Modeling: Uses logistic regression to identify the influence of factors like age on achieving a vocabulary level during the given months.
+- Data Source: Utilizes high-quality data from the Wordbank database [https://wordbank.stanford.edu/data/] and the MacArthur-Bates Communicative Development Inventories (MB-CDIs) [https://mb-cdi.stanford.edu/], both robust repositories for research on early language development.

 ## File Structure

 The repo is structured as:

--   `data/01-raw_data` contains the raw data as obtained from Wordbank: https://wordbank.stanford.edu/.
+-   `data/01-raw_data` contains the raw data as obtained from Wordbank R package.
 -   `data/02-analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains relevant literature, datasheet, details about LLM chat interactions, and sketches.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.